Gary Neal Hansen

 Writing a children’s sermon on Luke 16:1-13 ought to be easy, right?
 I mean, it’s a parable.
 Jesus tells a story.
 I love the parables!

-But then I look and see what kind of parable of is.
+But then I look and see what kind of parable it is.
 Parables almost always contain some twists once you dig in to them.
 But this one?
 My oh my.
 Jesus tells of a character who loses his job for cheating his boss.
 Then to cover himself, the guy cheats his boss even more — and the boss praises him!

 It seems kind of wacky, to tell you the truth.
 Why does Jesus set this guy up as an example for us?
 Of course, I could take the easier, safer road and focus on the explanatory bits at the end.
 Those lines stand nicely by themselves, without the parable, actually.
 But no. I want to do something with that story.